Gao Shaoyi: Background

 Gao Shaoyi was the third son of Emperor Wenxuan, Northern Qi's first emperor.
 His mother was Emperor Wenxuan's concubine Consort Feng, who carried the title of Shifu (世婦), a title for third class imperial consorts.
 It is not known when he was born.
-In 559, Emperor Wenxuan created him the Prince of Guangyang.
-After Emperor Wenxuan's death later that year, Gao Shaoyi's older brother Gao Yin became emperor (as Emperor Fei), and around the new year 560, Emperor Fei changed Gao Shaoyi's title to Prince of Fanyang.
+On 30 September 559, Emperor Wenxuan created him the Prince of Guangyang.
+After Emperor Wenxuan's death later that year, Gao Shaoyi's older brother Gao Yin became emperor (as Emperor Fei), and on 28 January 560, Emperor Fei changed Gao Shaoyi's title to Prince of Fanyang.

 During Emperor Fei's reign and the subsequent reigns of Gao Shaoyi's uncles Emperor Xiaozhao and Emperor Wucheng, Gao Shaoyi was gradually promoted through the official ranks, and, during Emperor Wucheng's reign, he was the mayor of the capital Yecheng.
 He was said to like drinking with his associates, and he was accused of having his eunuchs kill his teacher Ren Fangrong (任方榮).
 Emperor Wucheng caned him 200 times, and then sent him to Emperor Wenxuan's wife Empress Li Zu'e, who further caned him 100 times.